ArthurConmy/arthurconmy.github.io/docs/_posts/2022-11-27-automatic-circuit-discovery.md

 2) a "baseline" dataset of prompts that have the same labels, but different behavior
 3) a metric for the model behavior

-For example, we might pick a dataset of examples like " {text} {goes} {in} {brackets" where we change the word we write inside the braces.
-Then the important labels would be tokens 0, 2, 3, 5, 6, 8, 9 (the braces) and a baseline dataset could consist of sentences of the same form, but using  brackets (like " (" and ")") not braces.
-A metric could be the difference in the logits the model places on "}" compared to "{", as this will roughly measure how well the model knows how to complete the pattern.
+For example, suppose dataset of sentences with completions contains sentences like "Last month it was February so this month it is" that have completions like " March".
+Then 1) the important labels could be the token positions where "Last month", "February", "this month" and the end token " is" are present.
+2) the baseline dataset (there is a lot of freedom here) could be sentences like "This time it is here and last time it was", that would presumably produce similar activations to the main dataset, but don't introduce any context about months, or that the next word should be about a date in future.
+3) a metric could be the difference in the logits the model places on " March" compared to " February", as this will roughly measure how well the model knows how to complete the sentence correctly.

 It turns out that some baseline dataset is essential for verifying the <a href="https://en.wikipedia.org/wiki/The_Book_of_Why#Chapter_1:_The_Ladder_of_Causation">causal</a> role of model components.
 <h2>Implementation</h2>